-Council's Landscape Officer has reviewed the application, with the initial assessment identifying that the landscape plan required revision to ensure compatibility with bush fire requirements, and also required removal of turf from the deep soil zone.
+Council's Landscape Officer has reviewed the application, with the initial assessment identifying that the landscape plan required revision to ensure compatibility with bush fire requirements.

 The revised landscaping submission has been reviewed and is considered to be acceptable, with a satisfactory referral response provided.
-Draft conditions were recommended and are included in the consent.
+Conditions were recommended and are included in the consent.